AqwamCreates/DataPredict/docs/index.md

 In addition, if you are interested in Roblox tutorials and future projects by me, then you can subscribe to me in [Youtube](https://www.youtube.com/channel/UCUrwoxv5dufEmbGsxyEUPZw).

 To know what this library is all about from scratch, let's have a look at the quick introduction [here](QuickIntroduction.md).

+By using or possesing any copies of this library, you agree to our [Terms and Conditions](TermsAndConditions.md).

 ## Tutorials